ikiyokawa/slitflow/README.md

 # Slitflow

-A Python framework for single-molecule trajectory and localization analysis.
+A Python framework for single-molecule dynamics and localization analysis.

 ## Installation